 With its floating gardens and lush surroundings, Inle Lake is what we dream about when we think of the early morning mist clearing revealing perfect scenes of Asiatic tranquillity.
 Visit the bustling five-day market (you can guess where it gets its name) and check out the vibrant atmosphere with local people in colourful costumes trading farm products and livestock.
 Continue with a boat trip to the weaving village of Inpawkon and onwards to Phaung Daw Oo Pagoda.
 To really soak in the essence of Inle Lake, we will take you to the floating gardens, built-up from strips of water hyacinth and mud and anchored to the bottom with bamboo poles…seen to be believed.

 Nuts for ngapali

 Located on the Bay of Bengal along Myanmar’s west coast, Ngapali beach is a stunning stretch of unspoilt golden shoreline with tropical turquoise waters.
-The palm fringed beach, spotted with small local fishing villages, is the perfect place to round off your adventure and spend your final few days in Myanmar.
-Scuba diving, sailing, cycling, snorkeling and plenty of relaxing…our new found hideaway has it all.
+The palm-fringed beach, spotted with small local fishing villages, is the perfect place to round off your adventure and spend your final few days in Myanmar.
+Scuba diving, sailing, cycling, snorkelling and plenty of relaxing…our new found hideaway has it all.
 Amazing Ngapali Beach Resort (the name doesn’t lie) will be your bolt hole hideaway for the next four nights; plenty of time to unwind, de-stress and contemplate the sparkling bay and its uninhabited islands.
 Speaking of which, if you can tear yourself away from the silky sand, we reckon there is no better way to spend an afternoon than by renting a boat to explore the shoreline and really get under the skin of the rural communities that call this idyll home.